COVID-19 Research Continuity

 All faculty, staff, and students must be fully vaccinated with a booster or have an approved medical or religious exemption.

-Everyone must complete Trojan Check daily prior to accessing campus and test as required.
+Everyone must screen themselves daily prior to accessing campus and test as required.

-Anyone with symptoms or exposure should refrain from coming to campus and contact USC Student Health for testing.
+Anyone with symptoms or exposure should mask for 10 days and contact USC Pop Testing for testing.

 Non-essential travel is discouraged for unvaccinated individuals.